Kakon5/AI-for-Predictive-Maintenance/README.md

 - **Predictive maintenance** using historical sensor data
 - **Proactive decision-making** to reduce unplanned downtime, improve quality, and increase overall equipment effectiveness (OEE)

-The concept is inspired by real-world factory digitalization needs, such as those at **Aira**, a heat pump manufacturer.
+The concept is inspired by real-world factory digitalization needs.

 ---